EvangelionA/gaussian-splatting-engineering/README.md

  ---- | ----
  [USDZ](https://github.com/nv-tlabs/3dgrut) | Universal Scene Description (USD) is a framework for interchange of 3D computer graphics data.
 The framework focuses on collaboration, non-destructive editing, and enabling multiple views and opinions about graphics data.
  [SPZ](https://github.com/nianticlabs/spz) | spz encoded splats are typically around 10x smaller than the corresponding .ply files, with minimal visual differences between the two.
+ [SOG](https://github.com/fraunhoferhhi/Self-Organizing-Gaussians) | Organize the parameters of 3D Gaussian Splatting (3DGS) scenes into a 2D grid and enforce local smoothness during training.
+Then leverage off-the-shelf image compression to store the attribute images for a high compression rate.

 ## Project Structure
 ```text